-If the number of applicants meeting the first criterion is greater than the published admission number/number of available places, priority will be given first using Criterion (ii), then Criterion (iii) and then Criterion (iv).
+If the number of applicants meeting the first criterion is greater than the published admission number/number of available places, priority will be given first using Criterion (ii), then Criterion (iii) then Criterion (iv) and then Criterion (v).

 Criterion (ii) - Places will next be allocated to children who live in the school's designated catchment area.